Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 **Figure 10.
 Screenshot to show Tango Jive and Attribute tab in which the Polling characteristics of the selected attribute needs to be activated and an interval be stated.**

 For the same Tango Device, select the Event icon.
 For the RandomAttr attribute set the period to 1000 (ms) on the Periodic event tab.
-Furthermore, RandomAttr has the Change Event set in order in order to send events if the current value differs by 1% from the previous value
+Furthermore, RandomAttr has the Change Event set in order to send events if the current value differs by 1% from the previous value

 .\ |IMG11|\